-Eligibility requirements vary by grant.
+Eligibility requirements vary by the grant.
 For the most part, grants will have requirements pertaining to the homeowner’s income, their location and the projects the money can be used on.

 Check out the following resources for eligibility on some of the more commonly used home improvement grants:

 Just like with your mortgage application, you will need to produce documentation to prove your income.
-You may also need to prove your financial need, as well as offer assessments of your home’s conditions, your estimated project costs and more.
+You may also need to prove your financial need, as well as offer assessments of your home’s conditions, your estimated project costs, and more.
 Make sure you know the full scope of requirements for each grant you apply for.
 Remember, most grants are very limited in number and only a few homeowners are chosen.

 Home Improvement Grants vs. Other Options

 The Federal Housing Administration’s 203K loan is a popular choice for homeowners looking to improve their properties.
 The 203K improvement loan lets you borrow cash to use toward your home repairs and projects, typically at a low rate.
-There are also low-cost loans from the USDA and HUD, if you meet certain location and income requirements.
+There are also low-cost loans from the USDA and HUD if you meet certain location and income requirements.

-If you’ve lived in your home a few years and have built up some equity, you can also look to home equity lines of credit (HELOCs), home equity loans or a cash-out refinance.
+If you’ve lived in your home a few years and have built up some equity, you can also look to home equity lines of credit (HELOCs), home equity loans, or a cash-out refinance.
 Make sure you shop around first for the best rates.
 You do not have to use your current lender when refinancing or taking out a home equity loan.

-In the event you’re making green or eco-friendly improvements to your home, you may also qualify for certain green energy grants or tax credits that can help offset your costs.
-For information on this, check out EnergyStar.gov, contact your city or state energy commission and call up local energy companies.
+In the event you’re making green or eco-friendly improvements to your home, you may also qualify for certain green-energy grants or tax credits that can help offset your costs.
+For information on this, check out EnergyStar.gov, contact your city or state energy commission, and call up local energy companies.
 Many will offer grants or even reduce your monthly costs when you add certain energy-saving upgrades.
 The PACE loan is also a good option for green improvements if you’re looking to borrow funds.